Kamasan94/public-notes/content/Cybersecurity/TryHackMe Rooms/Paths/Avent Of Cyber 2024/Day 2.md

 ---
-title: "<% tp.file.title %>"
+title: "One man's false positive is another man's potpourri."
 draft: false
 tags:
 - cybersecurity
 - logAnalysis
 ---
-# One man's false positive is another man's potpourri.
 ### Making a Decision
 The problem is if an alert is False Positive or True Positive